ursisterbtw/dir_viz/README.md

-# Directory Visualization Tools
+# dir_viz 👀

-**A collection of powerful CLI tools that transform directory structures into stunning visual diagrams!**
+**A collection of CLI tools that transform directory structures into stunning visual diagrams!**

 This project currently contains 3 tools for visualizing directory structures and similar tasks: